Novia-RDI-Seafaring/FMUiL/README.md

 # How to log results

+## Evaluation

 The system logs all data required to evaluate a tests performance when the flag `save_logs: true`.
 The evaluation happens every communication timestep.
+Only FMU variables can be currently evaluated.
 The saved values are the following:

 - `test_name`: Given name of the test under test_name